SYSUzrc/APDM/README.md

 ## Evaluation
 ### Pre-trained Model Weights
 &emsp;We have shared [a pre-trained model](https://igi-web.tugraz.at/download/OzdenizciLegensteinTPAMI2023/WeatherDiff64.pth.tar) on the NH-Haze dataset, with its configuration file designated as `nhaze.yml`.
-Please deposit it in the root directory of the project. <br />
+Please place it in the `./ckpts` folder. <br />
 &emsp;If you wish to test our model on alternative datasets, please retrain the model and organize the datasets in the following manner:
 ```
 |-- APDM-main